-Choosing an Apple MacBook Pro with Retina Display laptop can be a nerve-wracking decision — but it doesn’t have to be once you understand the core elements that really matter.
+Choosing an Apple MacBook Pro with Retina Display laptop — and/or a MacBook Pro with Touch Bar and Touch ID — can be a nerve-wracking decision, but it doesn’t have to be once you understand the core elements that really matter.

-To start, the MacBook Pro 13 and 15-inch with Retina Display Macs are oxymorons: They are advanced marvels of engineering that are hobbled by non-upgradable memory and difficult to upgrade storage capacities.
+To start, the MacBook Pro 13 and 15-inch with Retina Display MacBook Pro with Touch Bar and Touch ID are oxymorons: They are advanced marvels of engineering that are hobbled by non-upgradable memory and mostly non-upgradable storage capacities.
 The very things that make them awesome — like super-fast flash-based storage — also hold them back.
 You must choose wisely.

 Fortunately, the MacBook Pro 13 vs 15 decision is easier when you ignore most of the tech specs and focus on a few key questions.

 All that said, the new MacBook Pros are high-end devices that come with high-end price tags.
-Nearly all of the previous generation advice below also holds true for decision factors today.
 The biggest potential buying issue is storage.
 The base models all come with 256GB of built-in, non-upgradable storage.
 Is this enough for you?
 That’s your primary question with these new models.
-If you’re the kind of person who wants to backup your 128GB iPhone 7 to your MacBook Pro, as well as have a photo library of photos and videos — not to mention back up more than one iPhone in your household — 256GB just might not be enough to do this easily.
+If you’re the kind of person who wants to backup your 128GB iPhone to your MacBook Pro, as well as have a photo library of photos and videos — not to mention back up more than one iPhone in your household — 256GB just might not be enough to do this easily.

 Your next major decision factor is price.
 How much are you willing to spend?

 If your budget matches your storage needs in a new MacBook Pro, you’re going to be happy.
 If your budget isn’t quite there, your best option might be to go with the entry-level 13-inch MacBook Pro without Touch Bar because it may be possible to use a third-party to upgrade the SSD drive sometime in the future to give you more storage — maybe.
 The new 15-inchers are pretty much impossible to upgrade.